Trans-Saharan trade: Medieval trans-Saharan Trade

+Trans-Saharan slave trade

 The trans-Saharan slave trade, established in Antiquity, continued during the Middle Ages.
 The slaves brought from across the Sahara were mainly used by wealthy families as domestic servants, and concubines.
 Some served in the military forces of Egypt and Morocco.
-For example, the 17th century sultan Mawlay Ismail, himself was the son of slave, and relied on an army of black slaves for support.
+For example, the 17th century sultan Moulay Ismail himself was the son of a slave, and relied on an army of black slaves for support.
 The West African states imported highly trained slave soldiers.

-It has been estimated that from the 10th to the 19th century some 6,000 to 7,000 enslaved people were transported north each year.
-Perhaps as many as nine million enslaved people were exported along the trans-Saharan caravan route.
+Estimating the number of enslaved people who were transported via the trans-Saharan routes is challenging, particularly prior to widespread record-keeping.
+Historian John Wright offers an estimated average of 5,000 people per year over the 1250 years of the trade (from the 7th to 20th century), resulting in a total estimate of "between 6 and 7 million".
+The majority of these people were transported after the 1500s.

 Saharan triangle trade

-The rise of the Ghana Empire, in what is now Mali, Senegal, and southern Mauritania, accompanied the increase in trans-Saharan trade.
+The rise of the Ghana Empire in what is now Mali, Senegal, and southern Mauritania, accompanied the increase in trans-Saharan trade.
 Northern economies were short of gold but at times controlled salt mines such as Taghaza in the Sahara, whereas West African countries like Wangara had plenty of gold but needed salt.
 Taghaza, a trading and mining outpost where Ibn Battuta recorded the buildings were made of salt, rose to preeminence in the salt trade under the hegemony of the Almoravid Empire.
 The salt was mined by slaves and purchased with manufactured goods from Sijilmasa.
 Miners cut thin rectangular slabs of salt directly out of the desert floor, and caravan merchants transported them south, charging a transportation fee of almost 80% of the salt's value.
 The salt was traded at the market of Timbuktu almost weight for weight with gold.
 The gold, in the form of bricks, bars, blank coins, and gold dust went to Sijilmasa, from which it went out to Mediterranean ports and in which it was struck into Almoravid dinars.